 We cover research management and support costs if:

-- your host organisation is in a low- or middle-income country.
+- part of your grant will be sub-contracted to an organisation in a low- or middle-income country.

 - training costs, eg transferable skills and personal development training for you and any other people employed on your grant

 - costs for short-term professional training for administrative, technical and support staff

 - administration, eg grant management, technical and administrative services

 - other costs which are necessary for your research, eg computing and internet access costs, access to electronic resources, facility and running costs such as utilities, furniture, waste disposal and incineration, and building maintenance.

 The total research management and support costs should not be more than 20% of the direct research costs you're requesting.

 See a list of low- and middle-income countries.